-What is Virtualization
+What Is Virtualization

 The basic concept of virtualization is that a piece of software will function as a physical object, that is, it will “look” and “behave” like hardware.
 Thus, it will perform all of the functions that a piece of hardware performs without the hardware in place.
-As such, the software emulates a desktop PC on a server.
+As such, the software emulates a desktop PC or other equipment on a server.

-And this, in fact, is what cloud-based IT service provides – a place where business functions can occur and be stored without the need for in-house hardware.
+This, in fact, is what cloud-based IT service provides – a place where business functions can occur and be stored without the need for in-house hardware.

 How Virtualization is Different from Cloud Computing